kramergroup/vnc-alpine/README.md

-# vnc-alpine
+# vnc-alpine - MatMod version

 This container provides a [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing)-enabled container based on Alpine Linux.

 The container is meant to serve a basis for containerised X11 applications.
 It has the following features:

 - Openbox minimal Window Manager
-- Graphical login
+- WBar dock

 Based on Alpine Linux, the container is less than 150 MB in size.
 Most of this is the X11 window system.

 ## Usage